-The Saline Celtic Festival is an annual tradition that returns for 2024 with a new name – the MIchigan Celtic Festival.
+The Saline Celtic Festival is an annual tradition that returns for 2025 under the new name – the Michigan Celtic Festival – that was introduced in 2024.
 It is a celebration of traditional Irish and Celtic culture.
-In 2023 they moved from Saline’s Mill Pond Park to the Washtenaw Farm Council Fairgrounds and return to the fairgrounds this year.
+In 2023 they moved from Saline’s Mill Pond Park to the Washtenaw Farm Council Fairgrounds and remain at the fairgrounds this year.

 Have you ever been to the Saline Celtic Festival?
-We have visited a couple of times and .
+We have visited a couple of times and had a great time.
 Based on our experience, I’ve put together some information about the Michigan Celtic Festival and 5 Tips for Visiting.
-We were not able
+We were not able to attend in more recent years between sports, our travel schedule, other committments, and the weather.

 About the Saline Celtic Festival